dbl4k/DotNetCoreCustomAuthentication/README.md

 This is all great, but what if you're in a position where you need to authenticate using a third party service that *doesn't* follow any of these standard mechanisms?

 What if you have no persisted user stores: Let's say the user details are coming from an external provider during authentication.
+You have no need or reason to persist or maintain your own local user store.

 ## What if you need to do something a bit leftfield, but you still want to integrate it as cleanly as possible via Identity.